ModernWelfare/SwiftShuaTi/README.md

 This is a command line app I hacked together to do ShuaTi in Swift.

-ShuaTi in Chinese means 刷题, tranlated to "Iterating through coding problems brainlessly".
+ShuaTi in Chinese means 刷题, tranlated to "Ploughing through coding problems".

 I've high hopes for this app to do more than just that.